 Dr Matthew Wray Perry

-Outside of academia, I am an ardent runner, vegan foodie, dog lover (my family once had 5 border collies) and wildlife photography enthusiast (all pictures on this site are mine).
+Outside of academia, I am a nature photographer, ardent runner, vegan foodie and dog lover (my family once had 5 border collies).
+All photos on this site are mine.

 Download my CV here.